mr-rawat/Hello-world-c/README.md

 # Hello-world-c

-This is a basic Hello world C program
+This repo contains hello world program for various languages.